This policy applies to all UNMC students.

 UNMC awards degrees in May, August and December.
 Formal ceremonies are held in May (Kearney, Norfolk, Lincoln, Omaha and Scottsbluff) and December (Omaha).
-Degrees will be posted the week following the date of conferral provided all degree requirements have been met.
-Students are responsible for informing college faculty and student service staff of their expected graduation date by the first week of the completion term.
+Students are responsible for informing college faculty and student services staff of their expected graduation date by the first week of the completion term.

 - The Application for Degree must be completed and paid online at MyRecords (https://myrecords.nebraska.edu) by the following deadlines:

 - August Conferral – June 10